samuelincoln1/samuelincoln1/README.md

 ## 🚀 About Me

 I'm a **Cloud Engineer** with background in Software Engineering, passionate about creating scalable and efficient solutions.
-Specialized in **AWS**, **automation**, and **infrastructure as code**, I transform complex challenges into robust solutions that ensure performance, security, and reliability.
+Specialized in **AWS**, **automation**, and **DevOps**, I transform complex challenges into robust solutions that ensure performance, security, and reliability.

 - 🎓 **Software Engineering Student** at PUC Minas (2026)
 - ☁️ **AWS Certified Solutions Architect Associate** (SAA-C03)